rjOwl/questions-bank/README.md

 - npm

 ## Setup
-- Clone this Repo
+- Clone the repo
-- Install requirements using npm install
+- Install requirements using `npm install`
 - Setup account on mongodb Atlas and create your username/pass, cluster, database then use your credentials in the .env file
 - Copy paste tese variable in your .env file and set the values you got from Mongo Atlas
     - DB_SU=